yeoman/yeoman.io/app/authoring/debugging.md

 node --debug `which yo` <generator> [arguments]

 # Windows
-# Find the path to the yo binary
+# Find the path to the yo binary in Command Prompt
 where yo
+# Or find the path to the yo binary in PowerShell
+get-command yo
 # Would be something like C:\Users\<USER>\AppData\Roaming\npm\yo
 # Use this path to derive yo cli.js file
 # C:\Users\<USER>\AppData\Roaming\npm\node_modules\yo\lib\cli.js